RhythmSapkota/react-lexify/README.md

 # 🎨 Styling and Class Overrides

-rs-richeditor provides a flexible way to override the default class names used for styling the editor and toolbar components.
+react-lexify provides a flexible way to override the default class names used for styling the editor and toolbar components.
 This allows developers to fully customize the appearance using their own CSS framework (e.g., Tailwind, Bootstrap) or design system.

 ## Editor Class Overrides